robinrendle/robinrendle.com/_posts/2014-09-10-resources-for-learning-how-to-javascript.md

 </figcaption>
 </figure>

-***
+---

-Usually I disdain from writing listicles, especially the kind which happen to chant all the things I don’t understand about a particular technology – but sometimes it’s difficult to get to those *ah-ha!* moments when learning something new, and these books, websites and videos were invaluable in that regard.
+Usually I disdain from writing listicles, especially the kind which happen to chant all the things I don’t understand about a particular technology – but sometimes it’s difficult to get to those _ah-ha!_ moments when learning something new, and these books, websites and videos were invaluable in that regard.
 Hopefully you’ll find these resources as useful as I have.